If you are travelling with babies or young kids you are maybe wondering if Koh Chang is the right destination.

 For your kids, use only sealed bottles of water and don’t let them drink tap water.

-Big resorts have there own water cleaning system, the same water they use to make the ice cubes you have in your cocktails.
-There is no risk to brush your teeth with this tab water but prefer to drink it from sealed bottles.
+Big resorts have their own water cleaning system, the same water they use to make the ice cubes you have in your cocktails.
+There is no risk to brushing your teeth with this tab of water but prefer to drink it from sealed bottles.

 It's also common to have one or 2 free small bottles of water per day and per room.
 And if you have a kettle in your room you can easily boil the water if you are not sure about its quality.